 Plants

 Bamboo not only soaks up sound but its rustling acts as a sort of white noise distraction.
-And Nandina domestica, sometimes known as heavenly bamboo, although not of the same family, can be used to create a thick, flowering barrier.
+Be careful which type of bambo you choose as son, such as Phyllostachys, spread quickly by way of underground stems, whereas others, such as Fargesia, form clumps rather than run.
+And Nandina domestica, sometimes known as heavenly bamboo, although not of the same family, can be used to create a lower growing, thick, flowering barrier.
 Talking of distraction, another tactic is to add a water feature.
 You’ll find the delightful sound of trickling and splashing reduces everything else to background.

 Quiet